-The motivation to produce a new map collection every year is to generate more spatially and temporally accurate maps every version.
+One of the motivations for producing a new map collection every year is to generate more spatially and temporally accurate maps for every version.
 Occasionally, we need to take a step back in an approach to ensure a more realistic map.
 For Collection 5 (as well as for Collections 6 and 7), we chose a more conservative map approach, with as little commission error as possible.
-Thus, we did not compare Collections 4 with 5, as the results will be similar to the comparison between Collections 3 and 4.
+Thus, we did not compare Collections 4 with 5, as the results were similar to the comparison between Collections 3 and 4.